 BASE WEIGHT= 9lbs

 My baseweight ended up being 9lbs for the first half of the trail, which seems a bit heavy which I would account to the additional clothes.
-My base weight was closer to 12lbs in Southern Colorado (13lbs) with additional gear.
+My base weight was closer to 12lbs in Southern Colorado with snow gear.
 New Mexico I was down to 7lbs because I didn’t have a tent.
 I didn't get too hung up on the weight this time around.
 Since the conditions were constantly changing, I found myself swapping gear out a LOT.
 To anyone hiking this trail, I'd highly recommend having some things set aside for family or friends to mail out as needed and remember that sometimes an extra pound or two is the difference between getting through snowy weather at high elevation.